rust-ml/wg/README.md

 # Machine Learning Working Group
 **This group is in the [applicant stage](https://github.com/rust-lang/wg-governance/issues/11), and as such is currently unofficial**

-> Coordination repository for the Machine Learning Working Group (WG)
+> Coordination repository for the Rust Machine Learning Working Group (WG)

-The Rust-ML working group is currently at an early stage of development, and its prospect role and function in the wider Rust ecosystem is currently explored.
-We strongly believe that Rust can contribute to the Machine Learning community with its correctness and speed.
-It brings the promise of a unified scientific workhorse by combining elegance and performance, previously only found in separate languages.
+The Rust-ML working group is currently at an early stage of development, and its prospective role and function in the wider Rust ecosystem is currently being explored.
+We strongly believe that Rust can contribute to the Machine Learning community with its safety and speed.
+It carries the possibility of a unified scientific workhorse that combines elegance and performance, in a way normally found only by combining separate languages.
 We are excited to help the Rust ecosystem get to that point.

 Have some ideas?
 Let us know!